Topological shape transform for thymus structures: Results

 We benchmark our proposed methods against the Persistence image \cite{adams2017persistence} with the signed distance function, AlexNet \cite{krizhevsky2012imagenet}, Visual Transformer \cite{dosovitskiy2020image}, MobileNet V2 \cite{sandler2018mobilenetv2}, EfficientNetB0 \cite{tan2019efficientnet}, ECT and DETECT to verify that they accurately quantify local thymic structure.
 Details of the experiments can be found in \textit{SI Appendix}.
 The results are shown in \Cref{fig:main_3}\textit{B-C}.
 SampEuler and its vectorization give better accuracy with shorter run times, demonstrating their ability to efficiently detect age-related structural differences within the cortex or medulla.

 To interpret geometric differences between age groups, we use the vectorization of SampEuler to visualize Euler characteristic curves across all directions.
-We apply the SHAP algorithm to identify which regions of this image are most important for classifying each age group.
-We repeat training 50 times, retaining trials with accuracy above 50\% as valid.
+We apply the SHAP algorithm (which attributes a classifier's decision to each input feature) to identify which regions of this image are most important for classifying each age group.
+We repeat training 50 times, retaining trials with accuracy above 80\% as valid.
 For each age group, we average SHAP values across test samples from all valid trials to obtain a final feature importance map (\Cref{fig:main_3}\textit{D}).
 These maps reveal the distribution of Euler characteristic curves that the classifier recognizes as typical for each age group: regions of high importance indicate where curves consistently lie, effectively summarizing each group's typical shape signature.

-In the cortical region (K8) of the thymus, both age groups exhibit an initial increase in Euler characteristic with increasing filtration value $t$, with a slightly steeper rise in young thymi.
-At higher values of $t$, older thymi show a markedly steeper decline in Euler characteristic and reach a lower minimum, whereas younger thymi decrease more gradually.
-Since the Euler characteristic for the images is computed from their corresponding 2D cubical complexes, we have that
+In the cortical region (K8) of the thymus, the importance map (\Cref{fig:main_3}\textit{D}) indicates, roughly, how the classifier reads the typical Euler characteristic curve for each age group: for old quadrants it points to a strong, steep decrease in the Euler characteristic to a much lower value, whereas for young quadrants the decrease is gentler and ends at a higher value.
+Since the Euler characteristic for the images is computed from their corresponding 2D cubical complexes (the image represented as a grid of cells), we have that

-Here, the number of loops means the dimension of the first homology group of the cubical complex or, intuitively, the number of holes in the image.
-Using this relationship, we interpret the observed differences as follows: the steeper initial increase in young thymi suggests a higher density of connected components; the lower final Euler characteristic in older thymi indicates more loops in the cortical structure; and the steeper decline in older thymi implies these loops are more densely distributed.